Leverage the AWS Sustainability Pillar to Minimize Environmental Impact

 Upgrades that add new features but degrade performance should be considered through a holistic lens.
 Your applications can have a sustainability impact beyond the electricity that powers your servers.
 Use engineering solutions like device farms to run tests and better understand the expected or actual impact of changes you’d like to undergo.

 While natural energy sources like wind, water, and solar can lower technology’s ecological and energy impact, the most effective method for saving energy is to avoid expending it.

-Now that you are acclimated with the AES Sustainability pillar, it’s recommended to follow best practises minimise the sustainability footprint of your cloud workload.
-This includes maximising resource utilisation, minimising waste, and optimising the deployment and power consumption necessary to support your workload.
+Now that you are acclimated with the AES Sustainability pillar, it’s recommended to follow best practices minimize the sustainability footprint of your cloud workload.
+This includes maximizing resource utilization, minimizing waste, and optimizing the deployment and power consumption necessary to support your workload.

 AWS provides six areas in which to focus on:

 1. Region selection has a substantial impact on KPIs like performance, cost, and carbon footprint.
 Effectively enhancing these KPIs relies on you choosing the right regions for your workloads that align with both your business requirements and sustainability objectives.

 For example, by positioning your workload near an Amazon renewable energy project or in regions with low published carbon intensity, you can effectively reduce the carbon footprint of your cloud workload.